 Traditionally, otolaryngology and laryngology have approached the voice box from a structural or anatomic point of view.
 This has proven fruitful for much of the twentieth century particularly in the treatment of laryngeal cancer.
 However, in my travels I discovered physicians taking a novel approach to the larynx, a functional approach.

 The larynx has at least three functions; breathing, airway protection during swallowing, and voice production.
 Almost every human depends on these functions, including voice production, every day; in fact all day, every day.

 Traditionally (and tradition persists a very long time in the academic world), if a physician could see an abnormality with their eyes or with an x-ray or some other technology that could produce a visual image, a diagnosis was made and treatment was based on this diagnosis.
 This has led to some wonderful treatments of laryngeal disease.

-However, just as pharmacology did not stand still after I left medical school - I suspect I only know far less than a quarter of the drugs that are now available more than 25 years later - so laryngology is not standing still.
+However, just as pharmacology did not stand still after I left medical school (I suspect I only know far less than a quarter of the drugs that are now available more than 25 years later) and so laryngology is not standing still.
 The concept of listening to detect disorders has only recently emerged.
 If the voice produces sound, then a problem with voice production is almost certainly likely to be heard.